Improved Contact Graph Routing in Delay Tolerant Networks with Capacity and Buffer Constraints: Background and motivations

 Algorithm \ref{alg:CRP} presents both the original CRP and our contributions.
 Our modifications are marked with asterisks (**, lines $2$ and $8-12$) in the algorithm.
 In this section, we explain only the original \gls{crp}.
 The modifications will be explained in Section \ref{sec: proposedBuffManagement}.

 In the \gls{crp}, the \gls{cp} is explored starting from a selected contact $\text{C}_s$.
 During this procedure, all contacts are considered for exploration.
-In the algorithm, the following characteristics of a contact are updated and used: \begin{itemize} \item A successor of a contact.
-I.e., the conctact that comes after in a route. \item A predecessor of a contact.
-I.e., the contact that comes before in a route. \item An arrival time $t_{\text{arr},i}$ that indicates the time needed to reach the receiver node of the contact. \item Visited nodes, which are the nodes that exist in the route or the succession of contacts that led to this contact. \item A visited flag, which indicates if this contact has been visited, meaning that it has been previously selected and used to start exploring contacts in the \gls{cp}. \item A suppressed indicator, which indicates if the use of the contact is forbidden (for security reasons for example). \end{itemize} A contact $\text{C}_i \in$ \gls{cp} must meet the following criteria to be explored (otherwise it is ignored) (lines $5-7$).
-If these criteria are met $C_i$ will be considered as a potential successor of $C_s$. \\ a) $\text{C}_i$ must have the selected contact's receiver as its sender. \\ b) Let $t_{\text{arr},i}$ be the arrival time at $\text{C}_i$, i.e., the time at which the receiver node of contact $\text{C}_i$ is reached through the succession of contacts that led to $\text{C}_i$.
-The end time of $\text{C}_i$ must be greater than the arrival time at the receiver of the selected contact, $t_{\text{arr},s}$.
-This means that the successor $\text{C}_i$ must not end before the bundle arrives at its sender node (the receiver node of $\text{C}_s$). \\ c) $\text{C}_i$ should not have been visited, meaning that it should not have been selected as $\text{C}_s$ in a previous \gls{crp} iteration.\\ d) The receiver node of $\text{C}_i$ must not be visited i.e., be a node of the contact sequence that led to $\text{C}_i$, to avoid loops. \\ e) $\text{C}_i$ must not be suppressed (e.g., removed or forbidden). \\ f) The remaining volume of $\text{C}_i$ must be greater than zero.
+In the algorithm, the following characteristics of a contact are updated and used: \begin{itemize} \item A successor of a contact (the contact that comes after in a route).
+A successor of $\text{C}_s$ is a contact $\text{C}_i$ with $(\text{C}_s,\text{C}_i)\in E_c^0$. \item A predecessor of a contact (the contact that comes before in a route). \item An arrival time $f_i$ at the receiver of the contact. $f_i=\tau_i+S/R_i+\delta_i$. \item Visited nodes, which are the nodes that exist in the route or the succession of contacts that led to this contact. \item A visited flag, which indicates if this contact has been visited, meaning that it has been previously selected and used to start exploring contacts in the \gls{cp}. \item A suppressed indicator, which indicates if the use of the contact is forbidden (for security reasons for example). \end{itemize} A contact $\text{C}_i \in$ \gls{cp} must meet the following criteria to be explored (otherwise it is ignored) (lines $5-7$).
+If these criteria are met $\text{C}_i$ will be considered as a potential successor of $\text{C}_s$. \\ a) $\text{C}_i$ must have the selected contact's receiver as its sender.
+(Connectivity: $v_s=u_i$, so $(\text{C}_s,\text{C}_i)\in E_c^0$.) \\ b) For a bundle of size $S$, $\text{C}_i$ is schedulable if $f_s \le t_{2,i}-S/R_i$ and $t_{1,i} \le t_{2,i}-S/R_i$, that is, the earliest feasible start $\tau_i^\star=\max\{t_{1,i},f_s\}$ lies in the feasible window $W_i=[t_{1,i},\,t_{2,i}-S/R_i]$.
+For readability, Algorithm~\ref{alg:CRP} reference the \emph{weaker} condition $t_{2,i}\le f_s$. \\ c) $\text{C}_i$ should not have been visited, meaning that it should not have been selected as $\text{C}_s$ in a previous \gls{crp} iteration.\\ d) The receiver node of $\text{C}_i$ must not be visited i.e., be a node of the contact sequence that led to $\text{C}_i$, to avoid loops. \\ e) $\text{C}_i$ must not be suppressed (e.g., removed or forbidden). \\ f) The remaining volume of $\text{C}_i$ must be greater than zero.
+(So the contact has capacity for the bundle, and the feasible window $W_i$ is non-empty.)
 This means that after allocating $\text{C}_i$ to bundles and deducting bundle size from the volume of $\text{C}_i$, some volume must remain available in $\text{C}_i$ to allow more data to pass through.